MohammadHosseinali/PacketTracing/README.md

-# Packet Tracing Using EASE analysis
+# Tracing a packet using EASE analysis
 Visualizing TCP Connection States in TraceCompass using EASE scripting

 # Introduction: